 We initially felt it was a little too soft for us, but after sleeping on it for several weeks as our “go-to mattress”, the Zotto actually revealed itself to be ideal in terms of support in a variety of sleeping positions.

 Both Kaye and I are primarily side sleepers, and many universal comfort mattresses don’t support both my heavier (230lb) weight or are too soft for Kaye.
 Not with the Zotto, which we both like quite a bit compared to most mattresses we review.

 The foam layers work well together to provide just the right amount of support without being too firm and causing pressure point pain, or too soft and not providing the support needed to sleep comfortably.

-The Zotto is a very comfortable mattress for both Kaye and myself, even with our different tastes in mattress firmness.
+The Zotto mattress is a very comfortable bed for both Kaye and myself, even with our different tastes in mattress firmness.
 I like a softer mattress, while Kaye prefers a firmer one – but the design of the Zotto allows my heavier weight to enjoy the soft hug and cradling of my body while her lighter weight is supported and doesn’t sink down into the foam as much.

 The foam layers provide enough give to allow it to mold to your body, but at the same time not causing you to feel stuck in it.
 There is a moderate amount of responsiveness from the foam layers and the gel comfort layer, which allows it to adapt to changes in sleep position.

 The softness of the cover combined with the initial soft response from the memory foam layers really makes for a comfortable nights sleep, and this was shared by both of us.